 Like any insurance, photography insurance is when you pay a fee, usually on a monthly or yearly basis, that protects you from having to pay a lot of money if something goes wrong related to your business.
 Photographer insurance can cover anything from damage to your photography equipment to injury and lawsuits.
 There are a lot of upfront expenses when it comes to starting your own photography business, like investing in a camera and accessories, business cards, website hosting and more.

 Photography insurance can cover your physical equipment and liabilities, but it’s not the same as copyrighting your photography.

 Paying for camera equipment insurance on top of that can feel like a lot, but it can save you so much money and stress in the long term.
-Plus, once you have your photography insurance all figured out, you’ll have more time and headspace to focus on what really matters, like honing your craft and showcasing your best work in your online portfolio, and making your work stand out with custom website themes.
+Plus, once you have your photography insurance all figured out, you’ll have more time and headspace to focus on what really matters, like honing your craft and showcasing your best work in your online portfolio, and making your work stand out with custom website templates.

 Do I Actually Need Photography Insurance?

 Even if you’re still just figuring out how to take professional photos, if you’re planning on making money from your photography, camera gear insurance is an absolute must.
 Photography equipment costs a lot, and a broken lens or other disasters can cost thousands to fix.
 Ultimately, you need to decide based on your specific needs whether to invest in camera gear insurance and business liability insurance for your photography business.
 That’s why we’ve rounded up all of the details on the types of photography insurance available and what they cover.